ttalvitie/tinygeom2d/README.md

 void showShortestPath(const ShortestPathContext& ctx, Point a, Point b) {
     // ShortestPathContext::findShortestPath returns pair (path, path length).
-    // If the path is empty, there is no path between given points. std::pair<std::vector<Point>, double> result = ctx.findShortestPath(a, b);
+    // If the returned path is empty, there is no path between given points. std::pair<std::vector<Point>, double> result = ctx.findShortestPath(a, b);

     if(result.first.empty()) {